 Heritage 19th-century buildings reinforce the gold-mining history of Coromandel Town, discovered nearby at Driving Creek in 1852.
 Now the verdant valley incorporates the quirky narrow-gauge Driving Creek Railway – with views all the way back to Auckland from the "Eyefull Tower" – and an exciting zip line swooping through a stand of regenerating native forest.

-How to get to Coromandel Town: Driving from Auckland to Coromandel Town takes around two hours 30 minutes, but an alternative day trip option is to catch the ferry from downtown Auckland with Fullers360.
+How to get to Coromandel Town: Driving from Auckland to Coromandel Town takes around 2½ hours, but an alternative day trip option is to catch the ferry from downtown Auckland with Fullers360.
 The journey across the Firth of Thames takes two hours, and incorporates a 15-minute minibus transfer to Coromandel Town.
 Transfers covering the short distance to Driving Creek are also available.

 Stroll the trails of Tiritiri Matangi